cocos/cocos-docs/en/editor/publish/publish-in-command-line.md

     - `replaceSplashScreen`: Whether to replace the splash screen, the default is `false`.
     - `md5Cache`: Enabled or disabled the MD5 Cache, the default is `false`.

-Each platform's build will be embedded in the **Build** panel as a separate plugin, so each platform's build options are in different locations, and the build options are in `packages.platform-name.key`.
-For example, to specify the build options for the WeChat Mini Game, the configuration is as follows:
+Each platform's build will be embedded in the **Build** panel as a separate plugin, so each platform's build options are in different locations.
+The build parameters are configured in the `packages` field, for example, to specify the build parameters for WeChat Mini Game, the configuration is as follows:

 ```bash
 {